jumanjihouse/docker-aws/ci/autobuild/README.md

-These files are used to trigger hourly "autobuild" of the circleci job.
+These files are used to trigger "autobuild" of the circleci job multiple times per day.

 I have a host on Digital Ocean that runs Container Linux.